reicraftscode/web-chat-application/readme.md

 My components do not rely on other's to have a certain state or propoerty, but instead react upon one another's state or data to influence their own properties.

+Linter or the coding conventions are mandated by jsdoc which makes it easier for us to do avoid bugs on code by enforcing coding conventions.

 ### Styling

 I used React-bootstrap  and scss to style things differently asd well as conditional rendering.
 Scss variables are so good to the point that you can override boostrap itself.